alejogtz/oldblog/_posts/2021-08-28-create-blog-with-ikiwiki.md

 Finally, edit the setup file.
 Modify the settings for srcdir, destdir, url, cgiurl, cgi_wrapper, git_wrapper, etc to reflect where you moved things.
 Remember to run ikiwiki --setup after editing the setup file.

 ## Resources

+Next resources can be used for customize site

 - **CSS market for Ikiwiki sites**: https://ikiwiki.info/css_market/
 - **Ikiwiki Themes**: